BONSAMURAIS/enhancements/beps/0003-bep-ontology.md

 ### Alternatives

 Mandatory.
 Ideas that were not ultimately selected

+(**right now it includes all ideas we discussed**)

-- replacing schema:Place with geonames.
-The way Place is defined (https://schema.org/Place) is weird and not helpful for our use case
+- replacing _schema:Place_ with geonames.
+[The way Place is defined](https://schema.org/Place) is weird and not helpful for our use case

 - Not using the “input” and “output” subclasses has been discussed.
 Seemed redundant when there is already a property _b:isInputOf_.
 But using them is useful for filtering activities later on.

 -  The sign and necessity of a reference flow.
 Not clear if it should be a class, subclass, or property.
 Pro/contra missing.
 Not clear if it should always be output or could be input.
 It was clarified that mathematically it can be both but the convention choice has implications (e.g. Input-output experts like it output and positive).
 Problem: According to Matteo having ref flow both input and output is problematic in the schema.
 Reason still not clear though.
 Leaving the reference flow out implies information loss when importing from / exporting to LCA/IO format and without it we can’t determine causality, but it makes the ontology less complex.

 - Environmental exchanges and waste flows initially missing in the draft schema, how to include them:
 It was suggested to either 1) create a class “Substance” (or other meaningful name) similar to class “Product” or  2) remove class “Product” and just keep class “Flow” that would be valid for both environmental and product exchanges.
-It was argued that _“Wastes, by-products and emissions do not need to be distinguished.”_ and therefore point 1 was abandoned.
+It was argued that _“Wastes, by-products and emissions do not need to be distinguished.”_ and therefore...(to be decided).

 ### Open Issues